wp-plugins/amazing-ads-manager/readme.txt

 1. Create New ad Image in Wordpress 4.2.1
 1. Create New ad Codes in Wordpress 4.2.1
 1. Ad setting on widget in Wordpress 4.2.1
+1. Sample of auto insert ad on single post in WordPress 4.2.3

 == Changelog ==
+= 0.0.4 =
+* Added Two more widget option for custom ad placer
+* Added setting for auto insert ad on single/page content

 = 0.0.3 =
 * Compatibility fix with wordpress 4.2.2